himanshu-pandey-git/KReplica/README.md

 }
 ```

-## A quick note on sealed hierarchy
+## A quick note on sealed hierarchies

 KReplica generates sealed interfaces, allowing you to leverage exhaustive `when` expressions for robust and type-safe code.
 This makes handling different versions or variants straightforward and ensures you don't miss cases.